A variant of the discrete Burgers equation derived from the correlated random walk and its ultradiscretization: Introduction

 In this paper, we focus on the correlated random walk and discuss the related equations and cellular automata.
-We here refer to the evolution equation of the correlated random walk as the CRW-type diffusion equation.
-We first show that by introducing a discrete Cole--Hopf transformation, the CRW-type diffusion equation is transformed into an extension of the discrete Burgers equation, which we call the CRW-type discrete Burgers equation.
-Secondly, by applying the ultradiscretization to the CRW-types of the discrete diffusion equation, discrete Cole--Hopf transformation and discrete Burgers equation, we obtain the CRW-types of the ultradiscrete diffusion equation, ultradiscrete Cole--Hopf transformation, and ultradiscrete Burgers equation, respectively.
-We thirdly show that the resulting CRW-type ultradiscrete Burgers equation can be regarded as a traffic flow model.
+We here refer to the evolution equation of the correlated random walk as the discrete correlated diffusion (dc-diffusion) equation.
+We first show that by introducing a kind of discrete Cole--Hopf transformation, the dc-diffusion equation is transformed into an extension of the discrete Burgers equation, which we call the discrete correlated Burgers (dc-Burgers) equation.
+Secondly, by applying the ultradiscretization to the dc-diffusion equation and the dc-Burgers equation, we obtain the ultradiscrete correlated diffusion (udc-diffusion) equation and ultradiscrete correlated Burgers (udc-Burgers) equation, respectively.
+Moreover, we apply the ultradiscretization to the discrete Cole--Hopf transformation and show that the udc-Burgers equation is transformed into the udc-diffusion equation.
+We finally show that the resulting udc-Burgers equation can be regarded as a traffic flow model of cellular automata.

 The rest of the paper is organized as follows.
-In Section 2, we derive the CRW-types of the discrete diffusion equation, discrete Cole--Hopf transformation and discrete Burgers equation.
-In Section 3, we discuss the ultradiscretization of the CRW-types of the discrete diffusion equation, discrete Cole--Hopf transformation and discrete Burgers equation.
-In Section 4, we show that the CRW-type ultradiscrete Burgers equation can be regarded as the cellular automata.
+In Section 2, we derive the dc-diffusion equation, discrete Cole--Hopf transformation and dc-Burgers equation.
+In Section 3, we discuss the ultradiscretization of the dc-diffusion equation, discrete Cole--Hopf transformation and dc-Burgers equation.
+In Section 4, we show that the udc-Burgers equation can be regarded as the cellular automata.
 In Section 5, we show that the cellular automata shown in Section 4 can be regarded as the traffic flow.
 The fundamental diagram of the traffic flow model is also discussed.
 Finally in Section 6, concluding remarks are given.